 Media outlets: El Mundo (ES), The Lancet (UK)

 Journalists and media organisations interested in breaking away from development journalism stereotypes are encouraged to pitch us their creative ideas in the seventh round of applications.
 The deadline to apply is 2 March 2016 (22:00 CET).
 The online application form can be found here.
 For questions, check the FAQ guide or send an email to [email protected]

 Note for editors:

-The IDR Grant Programme has received $1,785,000 for the period of 2015 and 2016 that will be awarded to innovative journalistic projects centered on global development topics.
+The IDR Grant Programme has received $1,785,000 for the period of 2015 and 2016 that will be awarded to innovative journalistic projects centred on global development topics.
 In 2016, the programme will run two rounds of applications and organise two boot camp style trainings tailor-made for the winners of each round.